 During my bachelor course in the winter term 2007/2008, I was a student assistant for the lecture Media and Media Streams at Technische Universität Dresden.

-In our group at RWTH Aachen, I helped in the organization and realization of two seminars.
+In my previous research group, I helped in the organization and realization of two seminars.
 The resulting seminar papers contributed to thorough view on the current state of related work on certain topics, as well as insights into late-breaking results on new technologies.
 I am particularly proud, that multiple of my advised students later pursued a bachelor or master thesis at our chair, ultimately leading to various great publications.

 The Web Science Seminar deals with the interdisciplinary study field between computer science, mathematics, sociology, economics, and other disciplines.
 In the years 2013-2018 I advised numerous students on topics like Collaborative Editing Systems, Video Streaming Architectures, and WebRTC.

 The Social Computing Seminar deals with the intersection of social behavior and computational systems.
 The area is based on creating or recreating social conventions and social contexts through the use of software and technology.
 During the years 2017-2018, I advised several students on topics like Personal Virtual Assistants and Platforms for Open Innovation.